SujalPradhan/Multi-Agent-Analytics-Agent/Repo-Tech-Document.md

 **Build incrementally.
 Validate early.
 Keep it simple.**

-We approached development with a single guiding principle: each layer must work independently before integrating with the next.
+We approached this hackathon with a single guiding principle: each layer must work independently before integrating with the next.
 This reduced debugging complexity and ensured production stability.

 ---